-Will the Regional Committee have a Veterans subcommittee to oversee the region's plan?
-Yes No How will system gaps be identified and addressed?
+Will the Regional Committee have a Veterans subcommittee to oversee the region's plan? ⊠Yes □N How will system gaps be identified and addressed?
+During the regional CoC meetings, gaps and issues will be identified and addressed.
+The meeting will

 How will system issues be identified and addressed?